CloudLabsAI-Azure/AIW-Security-Immersion/README.md

 ## Wiki

-This project has its own [Wiki](https://github.com/Azure/Azure-Security-Center/wiki) which will provide you with further information about the Azure Security Center community, how to contribute, templates to use, and further resources.
+This project has its own [Wiki](https://github.com/Azure/Azure-Security-Center/wiki) which will provide you with further information about the Microsoft Defender  for Cloud community, how to contribute, templates to use, and further resources.

 ## Additional resources